Efficacy of Nitric Oxide in Stroke trial

 - February 2010 - International Stroke Conference/American Stroke Association, San Antonio, USA

-- January 2010 - West Midlands Stroke Research Netowrk, Birmingham, UK
+- January 2010 - West Midlands Stroke Research Network, Birmingham, UK

 - December 2009 - UK Stroke Forum, Glasgow, UK